 For example, when a service registers with HashiCorp Consul, Consul-Terraform-Sync can automatically generate Terraform configuration to expose appropriate ports and adjust network settings for any SDN that has an associated Terraform provider.
 Network Infrastructure Automation (NIA) allows you to safely approve the changes that your applications require without having to manually translate tickets from developers into the changes you think their applications need.

-- Try the Network Infrastructure Automation with Consul-Terraform-Sync Intro tutorial on HashiCorp Learn to install Consul-Terraform-Sync on a node.
+- Try the Network Infrastructure Automation with Consul-Terraform-Sync Intro tutorial to install Consul-Terraform-Sync on a node.
 You will then configure it to communicate with a Consul datacenter, react to service changes, and execute an example task.

-- Try the Consul-Terraform-Sync and Terraform Enterprise/Cloud Integration tutorial on HashiCorp Learn to configure Consul-Terraform-Sync to interact with Terraform Enterprise and Terraform Cloud.
+- Try the Consul-Terraform-Sync and Terraform Enterprise/Cloud Integration tutorial to configure Consul-Terraform-Sync to interact with Terraform Enterprise and Terraform Cloud.

 Kubernetes is an open-source workload scheduler for containerized applications.
 Terraform lets you both deploy a Kubernetes cluster and manage its resources (e.g., pods, deployments, services, etc.).
 You can also use the Kubernetes Operator for Terraform to manage cloud and on-prem infrastructure through a Kubernetes Custom Resource Definition (CRD) and Terraform Cloud.

-- Try the Manage Kubernetes Resources via Terraform tutorial on HashiCorp Learn.
+- Try the Manage Kubernetes Resources via Terraform tutorial.
 You will use Terraform to schedule and expose a NGINX deployment on a Kubernetes cluster.

-- Try the Deploy Infrastructure with the Terraform Cloud Operator for Kubernetes tutorial on HashiCorp Learn.
+- Try the Deploy Infrastructure with the Terraform Cloud Operator for Kubernetes tutorial.
 You will configure and deploy the Operator to a Kubernetes cluster and use it to create a Terraform Cloud workspace and provision a message queue for an example application.